sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 A [token that has the prerequisite scopes](../external_service/github.md#github-api-token-and-access) is required in order to list collaborators for each repository to perform a [complete sync](#complete-sync-vs-incremental-sync).

-> NOTE: Both read and write access to the associated repos for permissions syncing are required due to GitHub's token scope requirements.
-It is possible to not provide write access to all repositories and rely only on [user-centric sync](#background-permissions-syncing), at the cost of potentially having out-of-date permissions more frequently, though this is not recommended.
+> NOTE: Both read and write access to the associated repos for permissions syncing are strongly suggested due to GitHub's token scope requirements.
+Without write permissions, sync will rely only on [user-centric sync](#background-permissions-syncing) and continue working as expected, though Sourcegraph may have out-of-date permissions more frequently.

 <span class="virtual-br"></span>